Sun-Lab-NBB/ataraxis-time/README.md

 using pytest-coverage module.
 - ```tox -e combine-test-reports``` Combines coverage reports from all test commands (for each python version) and compiles them into an interactive .html file stored inside '/reports' directory.
-- ```tox -e doxygen``` Uses externally-installed Doxygen distribution to generate documentation from docstrings of the C++ source code files.
+- ```tox -e doxygen``` Uses externally installed Doxygen distribution to generate documentation from docstrings of the C++ source code files.
 - ```tox -e docs``` Uses Sphinx to generate API documentation from Python Google-style docstrings.
 If Doxygen-generated .xml files for the C++ extension are available, uses Breathe plugin to convert them to Sphinx-compatible format and